 Surveys have been carried out amongst the poultry farming community (although mostly in relation to avian flu) to assess the standards of biosecurity in place (East, 2007; Dorea et al., 2010; Racicot et al., 2011; Van Steenwinkel et al., 2011; Racicot et al., 2012; Ssematimba et al., 2013).
 However, few of these studies have used observation to evaluate the performance of the biosecurity practices, and therefore have not assessed compliance to biosecurity protocols.
 In contrast, Racicot et al. (2011) used video cameras to record biosecurity protocols in practice.
 These authors suggest that the effectiveness of the protocols depends on the consistency of their application by the farmers and farm workers, citing training as the key to improved standards.

 However, further work by Racicot et al. (2012), also using video observation of poultry farm workers, found that level of education, duration of experience and personality traits, influenced compliance with biosecurity protocols.
 However, the association between experience and compliance was complex, with compliance greatest in those with 5 to 11 years experience and lowest in those with less than 5 years, or more than 24 years experience.
 They argued, following Park and Jung (2003), that the lower compliance among less experienced individuals may be due to a lack of, or ineffective, training, as people with limited experience rely to a greater extent on training rather than their own experience.
 In contrast, compliance among more experienced individuals may be associated with greater recognition of the consequences of non-compliance (Park and Jung, 2003).
 Racicot et al. (2012) also suggested that the increased compliance among workers with 5 to 11 years experience may be due, in particular, to the highly pathogenic avian influenza outbreak in 2004 in British Columbia, which led to a range of biosecurity initiatives.
 Hence, the relationship between training, experience and compliance is likely to be complex and vary with situation.
+As the study was not able to determine the detail of training conducted with the catchers, merely the reported completion, it is unclear to what extent individuals received training on the principles and need for biosecurity versus the procedures.
 Nevertheless, these findings provide a point of departure for consideration of the distinction between formal and on-the-job training noted by participants in the current study and suggest this issue requires further investigation.